MYKatz/cs279proj/README.md

 ## Configuration

-Set `USE_GAUSSIAN` const in NaiveBayesClassifier.cc if you want to sample from a gaussian rather than unifrom distribution in the Naive bayes training process.
-Remember to recompile feature (yes, this is a dumb way to do this.)
+Set `USE_GAUSSIAN` const in NaiveBayesClassifier.cc and Model.cc if you want to sample from a gaussian rather than unifrom distribution in the Naive bayes training process.
+Remember to recompile feature (yes, this is a dumb way to do this. sue me.)